POWER SECTOR IN INDIA

 - Over 353 million LED bulbs were distributed to consumers in India by Energy Efficiency Services Limited (EESL) under Unnati Jyoti by Affordable LEDs for All (UJALA) in July 08, 2019.
 11.17 million LED bulbs were sold by private players till March 2019.

 - As of April 28, 2018, 100 per cent village electrification was achieved under Deen Dayal Upadhyaya Gram Jyoti Yojana (DDUGJY).

-Power is one of the most critical components of infrastructure crucial for the economic growth and welfare of nations.
-The existence and development of adequate infrastructure is essential for sustained growth of the Indian economy.
+Power is among the most critical component of infrastructure, crucial for the economic growth and welfare of nations.
+The existence and development of adequate infrastructure is essential for the sustained growth of the Indian economy.

 Indian power sector is undergoing a significant change that has redefined the industry outlook.
 Sustained economic growth continues to drive electricity demand in India.
 The Government of India’s focus on attaining ‘Power for all’ has accelerated capacity addition in the country.
 At the same time, the competitive intensity is increasing at both the market and supply sides (fuel, logistics, finances, and manpower).

 By 2022, wind energy is estimated to contribute 60 Gigawatt (GW), followed by solar power at 100 GW, and biomass and hydropower at 15 GW.
 The target for renewable energy has been increased to 175 GW by 2022.

 Total installed capacity of power stations in India stood at 370.34 GW as of April 2020.
 Electricity production reached 1,252.61 billion units (BU) in FY20.